Complete Guide to Quality Key Performance Indicators

 What is the difference between a quality KPI and a quality metric?

 A quality metric is any measurement related to quality (e.g., number of defects found today).
-A quality KPI is a metric that has been linked to a strategic objective, given a target, and is reviewed at a defined frequency.
+A quality KPI is a metric linked to a strategic objective, given a target, and reviewed at a defined frequency.
 All KPIs are metrics, but not all metrics are KPIs.
 In ISO 9001 terms, your KPIs are the measurable quality objectives required by clause 6.2.

 How many quality KPIs should a company track?

-Best practice is 5–8 active quality KPIs per process or business unit.
-Fewer than 5 may leave blind spots; more than 8 tends to create “KPI theater” where data is collected but nobody acts on it.
-For a small or mid-sized company implementing ISO 9001 for the first time, starting with 5 core KPIs (defect rate, complaint rate, CSAT, on-time delivery, corrective action closure) gives full coverage without overwhelming the team.
+Best practice is 5–8 active quality KPIs per process or business unit, usually totaling 8–15 across the whole QMS of an SME.
+Fewer than 5 may leave blind spots; more than 8 per area tends to create “KPI theater” where data is collected but nobody acts on it.
+For a company implementing ISO 9001 for the first time, starting with 5 core KPIs (defect rate, complaint rate, CSAT, on-time delivery, corrective action closure) gives full coverage without overwhelming the team.

 How often should quality KPIs be reviewed?